yalelibrary/linked-art-mapping/specs/md/tasks/notes-and-statements/local_note.md

 1. Check for a location/call number prefix at the start of the local note.

-    “BEIN Kosinski 135: ”
+    “BEIN Kosinski 135:”

     -   If the local note begins with a location/call number prefix, attempt to match it against a corresponding location/call number combination in an associated holdings record.

-        If a match is made, attach the local note to the `HumanMadeObject` resource corresponding to the matching holdings record.
+        If a match is made, attach the local note to the`HumanMadeObject`resource corresponding to the matching holdings record.

-    -   Else, attach the local note to the `LinguisticObject` resource corresponding to the bibliographic record.
+    -   Else, attach the local note to the`LinguisticObject`resource corresponding to the bibliographic record.
-2. Process the local note values \(MARC `590ab`\).
+2. Process the local note values \(MARC`590ab`\).

     -   If both subfields \(`590ab`\) are present, join them with a whitespace character.
-    -   Else, output the string value of `590a`.
+    -   Else, output the string value of`590a`.
     **Note:** These examples are meant to illustrate local notes and do not represent complete JSON-LD documents.

     **Note:** This example illustrates a case in which a location/call number prefix has been successfully matched against the location/call number in a holdings record.